 We’ve Always Been Here: History of LGBTQ+ Project

 Project Advisor: Tiffany Thompson, Associate Dean of Inclusive Excellence

-IE Fellow: Julia Stern
+IEFI Fellow: Julia Stern

 In its 3rd year, this project will continue where it left off.
 The project will centrally document the history of the LGBTQ+ community at Swarthmore College and to think about future work to be accomplished.